As a foreigner, I would like to know if the psychotherapist will have a psychotherapy report? If my

 • Questo servizio non sostituisce le cure mediche professionali fornite durante una visita specialistica.
 Se hai un problema o un'urgenza, recati dal tuo medico curante o in un Pronto Soccorso.

-• Non sono ammesse domande relative a casi dettagliati o richieste di una seconda opinione.
+• Non sono ammesse domande relative a casi dettagliati, richieste di una seconda opinione o suggerimenti in merito all'assunzione di farmaci e al loro dosaggio

 • Per ragioni mediche, non verranno pubblicate informazioni su quantità o dosi consigliate di medicinali.